girihemant19/HyPR/README.md

 1. **graph.py**: This is the script for creating batches.
 2. **dataset**: This is the static dataset.
-3. **x**: The scratch dataset created to calculate PR using nvGraph.
+3. **x**: The scratch dataset created to calculate PR using [nvGraph](https://github.com/rapidsai/nvgraph).
 4. **z**: Number of batches to be created.

-2)After the batches are created, run the HyPR algorith to do preprocessing of the incoming batches with old batch and calculate old, new and border vertex.
+2)After the batches are created, run the HyPR algorith to do preprocessing of the incoming batches with old batch and calculate old, new and border vertexes.
 This is done parallely using OpenMp on the Host side.
-As soon as this preproceesing gets completed, the scaling and Pagerank calculation gets started.
+As soon as this preproceesing gets completed, the scaling and Pagerank calculation gets started using HyPr Algorithm.

 ```
 nvcc -Xcompiler -fopenmp hyPr.cu -o hyPr -std=c++11 -ljsoncpp